brandendupont-mcw/second-cms/src/documentation-pages/serving_victims.md

 <br>

-**[Add any reflections or comments on trends, current value, and/or planned activities ;** *WG Reflections: Denver is rapidly gentrifying which will impact these differences; Outcomes are sometimes out of our control (e.g. ability to show up in court, evidence, Witness cooperation, videos available in wealthier neighborhoods); Reason codes for dismissals would be illuminating.**\*]**
+**[Add any reflections on trends, current value, and/or planned activities,** *for e.g. Our aim is to decrease differences between zip codes.****WG Reflections:** Denver is rapidly gentrifying which will impact these differences; Outcomes are sometimes out of our control (e.g. ability to show up in court, evidence, Witness cooperation, videos available in wealthier neighborhoods); Reason codes for dismissals would be illuminating.**\*]**

 <br>